 Decide how many updates per week are reasonable for you.
 Even if you are a busy solopreneur, set the goal of updating your Page once per week, preferably with a photo or a video.
 You can always update posts or remove them later if you need to.

-Use programs like Buffer to “automagically” update with links to articles, videos and other content you find online.
+Use programs like Buffer to “automagically” update with links to articles, videos, and other online content.

 Important: don’t let your Page become a ghost town!